joecity/jekyll-now/_posts/2015-02-01-pair-programming.md

 * I like being able to work at my own pace, taking breaks when I need to
 * I want to listen to music
 * I don't like watching someone else program, I like being in control
+* I don't want someone else debating and questioning my code, I want to design and implement my own solutions
+* I know more than all the other developers
+* All the other developers know more than me
 * Someone else will just slow me down

 ## Why should we try it?